 Causes of keratitis in dogs

-The causes of the emergence and development of keratitis in dogs are quite diverse.
-However, veterinarians identify a number of factors capable of provoking the development of such a disease.
+The causes of the development and development of keratitis in dog representatives are quite diverse.
+However, veterinarians identify a number of factors that can trigger the development of such a disease.
 These include:

 - Avitaminosis .

 - Hepatitis infectious.

 - Genetic predisposition.

 - Eye contact with foreign bodies.

 - Inflammatory processes localized in the field of organs of vision.